geekjimbo/oviscori-demo/README.md

       http://www.ovsicori.una.ac.cr/index.php/sismologia/sistemas-consulta/sismicidad-anual

-Data file scrapped from the above linke:
+Data file manually scrapped by the Author from the above link:

       sismisidad-cr-2009-2018ytd.xlsx

+Data file contains earthquake events recorded by OVSICORI-UNA ever since 2009 to the latest events in 2018 year to date.

 ## Pre-requisites
 Basic knowledge of Ruby on Rails programming and have Ruby on Rails set up in your environment.